 Moving on, figure out ways of motivating and incentivizing your customers.
 The best way to go about this is to launch referral and reward programs and treat people to free products/services, gift cards, promotional items, coupons, discounts, special deals, etc. These tactics act as powerful customer magnets and make the right first impression as well.
 Another fruitful strategy is to hold a contest via channels such as social media.
 You could, for instance, ask followers to post pictures of themselves using your products and give cool rewards.

 The digital boom has reshaped the business world, but it has not rendered traditional marketing obsolete.
-In fact, the old-school approach could make a lot of sense for your business.
+In fact, the old-school approach could make a lot of sense for your startup.
 So, explore these tried and tested avenues.
 Printing and distributing flyers is an effective way of boosting visibility and spreading brand recognition in the local landscape.
 There is also no shortage of free tools for designing them fuss-free.
 The main takeaway is this: use tactics that work for your target audience, not those that are trendy and posh right now.

 To win customers over, you cannot act on a hunch.
 Instead, do your research and develop a deeper understanding of your audience.
 Work out a marketing strategy and uncover the best ways to get in front of people.
 Combine different methods and channels to maximize success and influence consumer behavior.
 Feel free to experiment and think outside the box.
 Just try to look beyond mere sales pitches and self-promotion.
 Give people strong reasons to trust and love you.